 Offering costs consist of legal, accounting, underwriting fees and other costs incurred through the balance sheet date that are directly related to the Initial Public Offering.
 Offering costs are allocated to the separable financial instruments issued in the Initial Public Offering based on a relative fair value basis, compared to total proceeds received.
 Offering costs associated with warrant liabilities are expensed as incurred, presented as non-operating expenses in the statement of operations.
-Offering costs associated with the Class A ordinary shares were charged to shareholders' equity upon the completion of the Initial Public Offering.
+Offering costs associated with the Class A ordinary shares issued were initially charged to temporary equity and then accreted to ordinary shares subject to redemption upon the completion of the Initial Public Offering.
 Offering costs amounted to \$11,766,856, of which \$10,913,470 were charged to shareholders' equity upon the completion of the Initial Public Offering and \$853,386 were expensed to the condensed statement of operations.